-Many people who submit to a chemical test (blood, breath or urine) and register above the legal limit (.08% blood alcohol for DUI and .02% blood alcohol for Underage DWI), often believe that their case cannot be successfully defended and choose not to retain a lawyer.
-However, an investigation of the case by a Tennessee DUI attorney often reveals evidence that calls into doubt the reliability of the chemical test and may even result in keeping the test results from being introduced in court.
+Many people who submit to a chemical test (blood or breath) and register above the legal limit (.08% blood alcohol for DUI and .02% blood alcohol for Underage DWI), often mistakenly believe that their case cannot be successfully defended and thus choose not to retain a lawyer.
+However, an investigation of the case by a Tennessee DUI attorney often reveals evidence that calls into doubt the reliability of the chemical test and may even result in keeping the test results from being introduced in court (suppression of the evidence).

-The Tennessee DUI lawyer you hire should be familiar with the many factors which can affect the result of a chemical test (blood test, breath test or urine test).
-Such factors often lead to an incorrectly high blood alcohol concentration.
+The Tennessee DUI defense lawyer you hire should be familiar with the many factors that can affect the result of a chemical test (blood test or breath test).
+Such factors often lead to an incorrectly reported high blood alcohol concentration.
 Depending on the type of specimen and analysis, the following are some of the factors that should be investigated to ensure the reported chemical test was accurate: